plone/plone.app.robotframework/docs/source/index.rst

-**plone.act** and its documentation gives you everything to get started in writing and executing functional Selenium tests (including acceptance tests) for you Plone add-on.
+**plone.act** and its documentation gives you everything to get started in writing and executing functional Selenium tests (including acceptance tests) for your Plone add-on.

-**plone.act** peforms functional testing by using two testing frameworks:
+**plone.act** performs functional testing by using two testing frameworks:
 `Robot Framework <http://code.google.com/p/robotframework/>`_ and `Selenium <http://seleniumhq.org/>`_.